fuston05/users_api/README.md

 ### Roles:

 > 'roles' is a table of role types.
 The 'role_Id' field on the user is a foreign key to the roles table.
 Currently the roles are "user" and "Admin".
 This can be used for restricting access and privileges for users in the 'restrict.js' middleware.
+There is a seed file for this in the 'data/seeds' dir.

 ### Users

 > 'users' is a table of users.
-Currently containing a userName, password, email, and a role_Id.
+Currently containing a userName, password, email, salary, role_id, and employee_info_id.

+### employee_info

+> 'employee_info' is a table of employee information.
+It contains a job_title, department, and hire_date.
+The employee_info_id field on the users is a foreign key to this table's id field.
+There is a seed file for this in the 'data/seeds' dir.

 ---